8 Steps to Take if You are Involved in a Bicycle Accident

 - Consult a personal injury attorney like those at the Law Offices of Diana Santa Maria, P.A. who can help advise you on how to proceed.
 We have the right experience to help you with a bicycle accident case and can help negotiate with the insurance company or represent you in a lawsuit.

 - Don't discuss your accident with another insurance company or attorney.
 Don't accept any settlement without discussing it with us first.

 If you or a family member has been injured in a bicycle or car accident or by any other personal injury, please contact us immediately.
 Our experienced attorneys have the right expertise to fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.